Well, the games are finally here at The Games. Which men’s hockey teams will bring home the hardware from Sochi? Here are our, ahem, expert opinions.

-I have the team in a medal game, against the Russians, but I can’t believe Putin would pay $50 billion for the Olympics and not ensure that his team medals. (“Say, why would someone just leave a paper bag full of diamonds in the officials’ dressing room like that …?”)
+I have them in a medal game, against the Russians, but I can’t believe Putin would pay $50 billion for the Olympics and not ensure that his team medals. (“Say, why would someone just leave a paper bag full of diamonds in the officials’ dressing room like that …?”)

-But seriously: The U.S. is too inexperienced on defense and thin up the middle to confidently pick the team to win gold, even if any of the four teams in the top group could.
-The Russians, meanwhile, win bronze, and everyone sorta goes home happy.
+But seriously: They’re too inexperienced on defense and thin up the middle to confidently pick them to win gold, even if any of the four teams in the top group could.
+The Russians, meanwhile, win bronze and everyone sorta goes home happy.
 Sorta.

-Canada completes back-to-back golds over the Swedes in the final.
-The team is just too deep, too versatile and just too damn good to miss out on a medal in this tournament.
-And Canada has enough new faces where the team won’t be fat and happy thinking about its previously glory in Vancouver.
+Canada completes back-to-back golds over the Swedes in the Final.
+They’re just too deep, too versatile and just too damn good to miss out on a medal in this tournament.
+And they’ve got enough new faces where the team won’t be fat and happy thinking about its previously glory in Vancouver.

 So once again, Canada rules the hockey world.
 Good thing we're gettin' those NHLers out of the Games and resetting the scales...